 A useful technique is to first form a visual image of the problem before you attempt to solve it.
 Draw diagrams for every problem.
 You will learn in the class how to do this in various cases.
 You can come to my office for help with this also.

-Chapters Covered
+Chapters from Giancoli book Covered

 A tentative schedule is as follows: